MariiaDuk/e_commerce_analysis/README.md

 2. Use opportunities for growth in international markets, leveraging the existing payment and delivery infrastructure.
 Successful expansion could significantly increase overall sales and profitability.
 3. Remove or reposition underperforming products and focus on promoting top sellers.
 This can lead to increased profitability by focusing on popular products and reduced operating costs through better inventory management.

-Implementing these and other recommendations mentioned above can lead to significant revenue growth, improved customer engagement, and optimized online store operations.
+Implementing these and other recommendations mentioned above can lead to revenue growth, improved customer engagement, and optimized online store operations.